harshbits/grpc-spring-boot-services/README.md

 ----------------

 Current Version: `1.0.1-SNAPSHOT`
-	**What's new in version 1.0.1-SNAPSHOT?
+**New in version 1.0.1-SNAPSHOT: Support for Consul

 Previous Version: `1.0.0.RELEASE`